The Oath Accountability Civil Action

 The first step in seeking legal remedy to restore the integrity of our Constitution is to establish whether “We, the People,” have legal standing to require all members of the three branches of our central government to abide by their oaths.

-To that end, please sign on to this action, and join Patriots across the nation, particularly those in our Armed Services who have defended their oaths with blood and life, in this effort to establish legal standing as citizens.
+To that end, please sign on to the Oath Accountability Act, and join Patriots across the nation, particularly those in our Armed Services who have defended their oaths with blood and life, in this effort to establish legal standing as citizens.
 If we are unsuccessful in this bid to seek remedy for the lack of any proscription against, and penalty for breach of oath, it is because the judiciary refuses any such accountability regarding the wanton violation of our Constitution.
 Such rejection would, in effect, render Americans, once again, condemned to the abuse previously characterized in American history as “Taxation without Representation.”

 Our goal is 500,000 signatures, which is minimally necessary because if the federal judiciary refuses to hear this action, then we will take it to the national legislature for codification into federal law.
 A large support base will be necessary if we are forced to exercise that alternative.